Use the following resources to find support and connect with others affected by a brain or spine tumor.

-The mission of the American Brain Tumor Association (ABTA) is to advance the understanding and treatment of brain tumors with the goals of improving, extending and, ultimately, saving the lives of those impacted by a brain tumor diagnosis.
-They do this through interactions and engagements with brain tumor patients and their families, collaborations with allied groups and organizations, and the funding of brain tumor research.
+The mission of the American Brain Tumor Association (ABTA) is to advance the understanding and treatment of brain tumors to improve, extend, and save the lives of those affected by a brain tumor diagnosis.
+The ABTA does this through interacting and engaging with brain tumor patients and their families, collaborating with allied groups and organizations, and funding brain tumor research.

-The CERN Foundation is committed to improving the care and outcome of people with ependymoma through community support and research efforts.
-The CERN website is dedicated to informing patients and caregivers about treatment, diagnosis, clinical trials, symptom management, and recurrence.
-It is a valuable resource for those affected by ependymoma, including patient stories.
+The Collaborative Ependymoma Research Network (CERN) Foundation, a program of the National Brain Tumor Society (NBTS), is a valuable resource for those affected by ependymoma.
+The foundation is committed to improving the care and outcomes of people with ependymomas through community support and research efforts.
+The CERN website is dedicated to informing patients and caregivers about treatment, diagnosis, clinical trials, symptom management, and tumor recurrence.
+It also includes community outreach and support programs, as well as patient stories.

-The EndBrainCancer Initiative is enhancing patient outcomes by expanding FDA-approved treatment modalities and fueling research in the pharma/bio/life sciences, device and diagnostic industries and by closing the existing gap from initial diagnosis to immediate and expanded access to specialists, researchers, advanced and innovative treatments, clinical trials and critical care with the ultimate goal of improving patient outcomes through updating and improving WHO and NCCN Guidelines and clinical practices related to standard of care for brain cancer patients.
+The EndBrainCancer Initiative (EBCI) enhances patient outcomes by expanding FDA-approved treatment modalities and fueling research in the pharma/bio/life sciences, as well as the device and diagnostic industries.
+EBCI aims to close the existing gap between initial diagnosis and immediate, expanded access to specialists, researchers, advanced and innovative treatments, clinical trials, and critical care.
+Its goal is to improve patient outcomes through updating and improving the World Health Organization (WHO) and National Comprehensive Cancer Network (NCCN) guidelines, in addition to clinical practices related to standard of care for brain cancer patients.

 The National Brain Tumor Society (NBTS) brings together the best in brain tumor research and supportive patient services.
-They offer hope to patients, families, and caregivers during every stage of the treatment journey.
-NBTS invests wisely and strategically in innovative research that will lead to advances and ultimately a cure for people living with a brain tumor.
+The NBTS offers hope to patients, families, and caregivers during every stage of the treatment journey.
+It invests wisely and strategically in innovative research that will lead to advances—and ultimately a cure—for people living with a brain tumor.

-Oligo Nation is driven by the urgent need for new treatments.
-There hasn’t been a new treatment approved for Oligo in 20 years.
-Oligo Nation works with and support families that want to overcome this disease and raises money for medical research.
+Oligo Nation is driven by the urgent need for new oligodendroglioma treatments; there hasn’t been a new treatment approved in 20 years.
+Oligo Nation works with and supports families who want to overcome this disease, in addition to raising money for medical research.

-NCI-CONNECT is not responsible for the content on these sites.
+NCI-CONNECT is not responsible for the content on these organizations' websites.